🖥 TAP TO SAVE 50% WITH CODE THANKS

 You are likely still starting Jalen Hurts confidently in Week 3.
 However, this will be a tougher matchup for the 27-year-old.
 The Rams defense has played well through the first two weeks.
 Although Los Angeles played against struggling offenses in the Texans and Titans, Hurts only threw for 307 yards and two touchdowns combined in his two matchups against this secondary in 2024.

 With Jalen Carter back for last week's game, the Chiefs had no ground presence on offense.
 Isiah Pacheco and Kareem Hunt rushed 18 times for just 53 yards.
 Therefore, expectations should be tempered for Kyren Williams in Week 3.
-Still, he will come in as a high-end RB2 after rushing for 106 yards in last week's NFC Divisional Round against Philadelphia.
+Still, he will come in as an RB2 after rushing for 106 yards in last week's NFC Divisional Round against Philadelphia.

 Other Matchups: